tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 For those unfamiliar with Cubism, Pablo Picasso and Georges Braque were, along with Cézanne, the progenitors of the style.
 This image, Picasso's *Harlequin* of 1918, is an excellent example of a Cubist painting.

 - Image: ![../images/mondrian_part_2-harlequin-1918.jpg](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-harlequin-1918.jpg)
-- Alt Text: The painting Harlequin by Pablo Picasso shows a figure with a guitar.
+- Alt text: The painting Harlequin by Pablo Picasso shows a figure with a guitar.
 The figure and the guitar are fractured, with various parts depicted from different viewpoints.
+- Caption:
 - Source: [wikiart.org](https://www.wikiart.org/en/paintings-by-style/cubism?select=featured)

 In an essay entitled *Piet Mondrian: The Man and His Work,* coauthor Harry Holtzman introduces the *Collected Works,* by writing: